 In the motivating example, the spatially adjacent relationships among cities were constructed based on the 4-nearest neighbors method, which may be somewhat arbitrary.
 We also used the 3-, 5- and 6-nearest neighbors methods and Thiessen polygon-based method to construct the spatially adjacent relationships as sensitivity analyses.
 MCMAR still outperformed MMR and the details can be found in the supplementary materials.
 Currently, many related studies have been carried out across the globe; in these cases, spatially adjacent relationships may be independently constructed for each continent due to their isolated spatial positions.
 In practical studies, model fit statistics, such as the AIC and BIC, can be used to select an appropriate method of constructing spatially adjacent relationships.
 In addition, the spatial locations of the studied regions may be sparsely distributed in practical studies, and the spatial autocorrelation of the ERR may be slight or may not even exist.
-In these cases, we can use the LR test to test whether the spatial autocorrelation, i.e., ρ≠0, actually exists and is significant; if significance exists, MCMAR should be selected, and MMR should be selected otherwise.
+In these cases, we can use the LR test to test whether the spatial autocorrelation, i.e., ρ≠0, actually exists and is significant; if significantly exists, MCMAR should be selected, and MMR should be selected otherwise.
 This selection may limit the overfitting risk derived from introducing false spatial autocorrelation, which is also supported by the simulation study regarding the performance of the OPT model.
 As model selection indicators, the AIC and BIC may also be appropriate for selecting either MCMAR or MMR.

 In this study, an unstructured matrix was selected for V to maintain flexibility.
 However, in some cases, the dimension of the ERR-defining vector may be relatively large, and selecting an unstructured V will lead to many parameters to be estimated, which will result in unstable estimations and intensive use of computing resources.
 In these cases, selecting a structured V may be more appropriate, as in MMR.
-Without any prior, a structured V may be set according to {Si} because both V and Si reflect the correlations between elements in the ERR-defining vector.
+Without any prior, since both V and {Si} reflect the correlations between elements in the ERR-defining vector, a structured V may be set by limiting the correlation reflected by V being same with the average correlation reflected by all the Sis.

 Similar to MMR, MCMAR does not depend on raw data and only depends on result data from the first stage.
 Therefore, MCMAR can also be applied to published (or second-hand) datasets with spatial positions, including but not limited to ERR datasets, longitudinal profiles [39], receiver operating characteristic (ROC) curves [40] and survival curves [41, 42].
 With the improvement in geographic information systems and disease surveillance systems, a large number of such spatial datasets have been and are being produced, which will provide MCMAR with a wide range of applications.
 Another issue worth noting is that if the ERR-defining vectors, estimated by a GAM, come from different studies, they cannot usually be used directly in MCMAR due to dimensional differences among vectors; even with an identical number of dimensions, the vectors also have different mathematical meanings due to different choices of spline functions.
 In such cases, the estimated relative risks with covariance can alternatively be used in MCMAR.
 Taking the ERR between temperature and HFMD as an example, first, a series of representative objective temperatures are selected.
 Then, for each region, the estimated ERR-defining vector from a GAM in the first stage is used to obtain the logarithmic relative risks vector with covariance over the reference temperature.
 Finally, the region-specific logarithmic relative risks vector with covariance can be used in MCMAR due to the similar epidemiological meanings.
 In this case, a structured V needs to be selected due to the large dimensions.